jtdaugherty/brick/docs/index.rst

 -----------------

-The rendering context contains an attribute map (see `How Attributes Work`_ and `Attributes`_) which is used to look up attribute names from the drawing specification.
+The rendering context contains an attribute map (see `How Attributes Work`_ and `appAttrMap: Managing Attributes`_) which is used to look up attribute names from the drawing specification.
 The map originates from ``Brick.Main.appAttrMap`` and can be manipulated on a per-widget basis using ``Brick.Widgets.Core.updateAttrMap``.